Budgeting with a Partner

 - Easier to move money around.

-- Easier for money to be accidentally budgeted to the wrong place or moved without the other person knowing.
+- Easier for money to be accidentally assigned to the wrong place or moved without the other person knowing, though this can be addressed by looking at the Money Moves history for the budget.

 If the only thing you share is a credit card, someone will need to “own” that credit card in their budget.
 This is admittedly a more complicated situation and we recommend avoiding it if you can.